stanman71/Python_Projects/vLab/README.md

 ### Get the current configuration

-Specify the part of the configuration that you want to have displayed:
+specify the part of the configuration that you want to have displayed:

 - "" (complete configuration)